Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Main result

-The item to $(u,4)$ (the vertex in the bottom right in Figure~\ref{fig:join}) is called the \emph{special vertex item}.
-By construction, it has size $[0,0,0,1,\ 0,\ 0,0,u, 0,\ 3]$ and is the unique item of this size.
+Up to this point, this was not different from \cite{GJ79}.
+The real vertex item to $(i,j)=(u,4)$ (the vertex in the bottom right in Figure~\ref{fig:join}) is called the \emph{special vertex item}.
+By construction, it has size $[0,0,0,1,0,0,0,u,0,3]$ and is the unique item of this size.
 The item to hyperedge $H=(u,u,u,u)$ is called the \emph{first special hyperedge item}.
 The item to hyperedge $H'=(1,u,u,u)$ is called the \emph{second special hyperedge item}.
 These two items are also the unique items with their respective sizes.

 Note that the value of every coefficient is nonnegative and at most $\max\{4,u\}$.
 Let

 \begin{lemma} In every $\vv K \in \cP(\a,\b)$, the special vertex item is put in a bin with either the first special hyperedge item or the second special hyperedge item, but not with both at the same time.
 Let $\cP(\a,\b)_0$ be the subset of those $\vv K$ for which the special vertex item is put in a bin with the first special hyperedge item, and let $\cP(\a,\b)_1 = \cP(\a,\b)\setminus\cP(\a,\b)_0$.
 Then